linn/it-dev-trial/README.md

 Feel free to use any nuget packages you like to help you out, e.g. to make the http request for the menu data, to deserialize the response json etc..

 ### Base Goal
-You should implement a simple REST API with the following endpoint:  <code>/menu/search</code>
+You should implement a simple REST endpoint:  <code>/menu/search</code>

 The endpoint should service a GET request with one <code>string searchTerm</code> query parameter.
 It should return a 200 response with a json array of all MenuItems that contain the <strong>word(s)</strong> in the searchTerm in their Title field if any exist, or a 404 response if not.